Minnesota calls in National Guard to quell unrest over black man's death in police custody

 Police department records posted online show 18 internal affairs complaints filed against Chauvin, 16 of which were closed without discipline.

-Reporting by Carlos Barria in Minneapolis; Additional reporting by Brendan O'Brien in Chicago, Dan Whitcomb in Los Angeles, Nathan Lane in Wilton, Connecticut and Maria Caspani in New York; Writing and additional reporting by Steve Gorman in Los Angeles.
-Editing by Alistair Bell, Rosalba O'Brien and Cynthia Osterman
+Reporting by Carlos Barria and Eric Miller in Minneapolis; Additional reporting by Brendan O'Brien in Chicago, Dan Whitcomb in Los Angeles, Nathan Lane in Wilton, Connecticut and Maria Caspani in New York; Writing and additional reporting by Steve Gorman in Los Angeles.
+Editing by Rosalba O'Brien, Bill Tarrant and Raju Gopalakrishnan